PolymerSearch/apidocs/source/includes/ratelimiting.md

 - X-RateLimit-Remaining: Number of requests left for the time window
 - X-RateLimit-Reset: The remaining window before the rate limit resets in UTC epoch seconds

-There is no rate limiting per user, but it may be introduced in future updates.
+Currently there is no rate limiting per user, but it may be introduced in future updates.